1) I'm Asian-American. Specifically of Filipino descent.

 I'm still disappointed I was too star-struck during the book signing to tell her how she inspired me as a writer, an Asian-American, and both at the same time.
 I'm also bummed I didn't find my The Joy Luck Club copy in time for the event since it was the book that introduced me to her work and showed me that other people also wrestled with their personal and cultural identities.
 Regardless, seeing and meeting her at the event solidified my appreciation for her novels and, whether she intends for this, what she represents for the Asian-American population.

-One of my life goals is to be the Filipino-American Amy Tan.
-Maybe that's a zealous aspiration, but a girl can dream.
+One of my goals is to be the Filipino-American Amy Tan.
+A zealous aspiration perhaps, but a girl can dream.